NPR to change it’s name to NPISAIPD

 If I had to pick between allowing HD RadioTM a 6 dB increase or removing the third adjacent protection for LPFM stations, I’d choose LPFM.

 In tests performed by NPR, Ibiquity’s In Band On Channel (IBOC) digital radio scheme created significant interference to the first adjacent channel when running with 6% of the analog carrier power (-14 dB referenced to carrier) vs. the 1% (-20 dB referenced to carrier) currently allowed.
-The NAB has would like to see -10 dB referenced to carrier or 10% of the analog carrier power.
+The NAB would like to see -10 dB referenced to the carrier or 10% of the analog carrier power.

 Remember Bill Clinton’s sign during his first election, something about the economy, stupid.
 In this case, it’s the Bandwidth, Stupid.
 In the US and Canada, FM stations are allowed 200 kHz of spectrum to transmit their analog signals.
-Analog signals include main channel mono (left plus right), and sub channels for stereo pilot (19 kHz) stereo matrix (left minus right), RDS (57 kHz) and any subcarriers in the 67-92 kHz range.
+Analog signals include main channel mono (left plus right), and sub channels for stereo pilot (19 kHz) stereo matrix (left minus right), RDS (57 kHz), and any subcarriers in the 67-92 kHz range.

-HD RadioTM radio requires 400 kHz of spectrum to transmit it’s digital carriers.
+HD RadioTM radio requires 400 kHz of spectrum to transmit its digital carriers.
 Here come those laws of nature again, you can’t fit 400 kHz bandwidth into 200 kHz of spectrum.

-Ibiquity decided to try it anyway, contravening the FCC’s rules about FM broadcasting bandwidth channels which had been in place since the advent of FM broadcasting in the early 1940’s.
+Ibiquity decided to try it anyway, contravening the FCC’s rules about FM broadcasting bandwidth channels which had been in place since the advent of FM broadcasting in the early 1940s.
 What they attempted to do was make the power level on the adjacent channel so low that most analog radios would not have a problem with it while there was a strong signal from another station present. (hey buddy, how about a little of this new thing called crack?)
 This is known as the capture effect.

 Now, Ibiquity created this whole thing to make some money.
 Nothing wrong with that, this is a market economy after all.
-They marketed the hell out of HD RadioTM radio, I saw them at various trade shows, they had full page advertisements in all the trade magazines, they hit the phones, it was a full court press (it’ll make you really cool, you’ll be able to do things you can do now and you’ll feel really good).
+They marketed the hell out of HD RadioTM radio, I saw them at various trade shows, they had full-page advertisements in all the trade magazines, they hit the phones, it was a full-court press (it’ll make you really cool, you’ll be able to do things you can do now and you’ll feel really good).
 They would even reduce or waive the license fee (here, just take a little rock, try it, on me, you’ll see).

 So they were able to sell a very expensive system that has significant coverage issues because of the low power levels needed to satisfy the FCC’s concerns about adjacent channel interference.
 The NAB and many of the big radio groups bought in to it (gotcha, crackhead, you’re mine now).